- France, c. 1777

 Lépicié was particularly at case in the field of realist portraits which, along with genre scenes, made his reputation.
 The calm intimacy of the composition falls into the best French tradition of the time and shows the influence of Jean-Siméon Chardin.
 The new status of the arts and the tendency to include man in his daily universe explain the diffusion of ‘au naturel’ artist portraits, a category in which this work is included.

 E. Tondu, 1865; Baroness Nathaniel de Rothschild; Baroness David Leonino.
-Purchased to Baron Henri de Rothschild, in 1943.
+Acquired by Calouste Gulbenkian from Baron Henri de Rothschild, 1943.

 E. Dacier, Catalogues de ventes et livrets de salons illustrés par Gabriel de Saint-Aubin, IV, 1910.

 Philippe-Gaston Dreyfus, Catalogue raisonné de l'œuvre peint et dessiné de Nicolas-Bernard Lépicié.
 Paris, 1923, no. 85.